List of content you will read in this article:

 - It even allows the configuration of websites.

 - It helps create virtual directories that can be mapped to physical directories.

-- You can even set the customized error page with a meaningful message like the 404 page not found to help the users to get to the root source of the error.
+- You can even set the customized error page with a meaningful message like the 404 page not found to help the users get to the error's root source.